DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Applications of Statistical Learning
 Explore real-world applications of statistical methods and probability theory in machine learning.
 Discuss case studies and practice applying these techniques to datasets.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Statistical Foundations and Probability Theory` folder.

 ## Lesson 3: Deep Optimization Techniques